Gifty247/LaneNet-Nighttime-Performance/README.md

 python project-deployment1.py

 ### Running the Simulation
-1. Start the CARLA server as described above
+1. Ensure you have CARLA installed on your system.
-2. Download the 'project-deployment1.py' script and add it to the downloaded CARLA folder
+2. Navigate to the `PythonAPI/examples/` directory within the CARLA folder.
+3. Place the Deployment script; 'project-deployment1.py' into this directory.
-4. The simulation will start, and the vehicle should detect lanes using the loaded LaneNet model.
+4. Run the deployment script.
+Ensure CARLA is running before executing the Script

 ## Pretrained Weights
 This project uses pretrained weights from the [LaneNet PyTorch implementation](https://github.com/IrohXu/lanenet-lane-detection-pytorch.git) by IrohXu.
 These weights were used as the starting point for fine-tuning the model to improve performance under nighttime driving conditions.